 Step 2: Sand

-Sand down any sharp or uneven surfaces on the side of wire spool that you want to use.
+Sand down any sharp or uneven surfaces on the side of the wooden wire spool that you want to use.

 Step 3: Trace flag pattern